 It seems that during the expansion of the western Beaker culture to the east, Yamna migrants reached southern Germany.
 The farther west that a Yamna burial has appeared is Bleckendorf in Saxony-Anhalt, dated ca. 2850-2500 BC[Harrison and Heyd 2007].

-Support for the western migrations from Yamna is found in the sample of haplogroup R1b1a1a2a2-Z2103 from Beli Manastir, of the Vučedol culture, dated ca. 2775 BC[Mathieson et al. 2017], a subclade also found later in a Bell Beaker individual from Hungary at Szigetszentmiklós ca. 2330 BC[Olalde et al. 2017].
+Support for the western migrations from Yamna is found in the sample of haplogroup R1b1a1a2a2-Z2103 from Beli Manastir, of the Vučedol culture, dated ca. 2775 BC[Mathieson et al. 2017], with an admixture similar to the sample at Mednikarovo.
+This eastern Yamna subclade also found later in a Bell Beaker individual from Hungary at Szigetszentmiklós ca. 2330 BC[Olalde et al. 2017].
 Other early Bell Beaker samples and the modern distribution of basal R1b1a1a2a1-L51* in Central Europe all suggest a western migration of peoples from the Yamna culture – and mainly western R1b1a1a2a1-L51 lineages – along the Danube.